Aaron98990/ways-of-the-game/misconduct.md

 - gesture the wearing of spectacles
 - invading a match official's personal space
 - surrounding a match official
-- Air punching towards or away a match official or any other aggressive motion [Example 1](https://youtu.be/hvfV4TPBKxw?feature=shared&t=324)
+- Air punching towards or away a match official or any other aggressive motion [Example 1](https://youtu.be/hvfV4TPBKxw?feature=shared&t=324), [Example 2](https://youtu.be/ltfnLOybxH8?feature=shared&t=44)
 - coming a distance or running to complain [The goalkeeper comes a distance to complain with the referee.](https://youtu.be/1g2DRURrbAo?t=805)
 - sarcastic clapping
 - throwing (spiking) the ball to the ground [Example 1](https://www.youtube.com/watch?v=oaRIL13l-hE)